lfbatista/ArduKobuki/README.md

+# ArduKobuki Wiki
-# ArduKobuki - Kobuki controled by voice commands
+##Kobuki controled by voice commands

 ## Summary
 This project aims the implementation of hardware and software that lets you control the Kobuki Turtlebot robot navigation by simple voice commands such as "forward", "turn right", "stop", etc.